txt/se23/docs/syllabus.md

 - The first question back will be "what what did your tutor say about this?"

-(But on the public discord channels, feel free to post as many questions as you want, at any time.)
+(And on the public discord channels, feel free to post as many questions as you want, at any time.)

 ### Lecturer